 A Slight Change in Presentation…

-Another tip I’d offer preschool parents was a way to convert confrontations or meltdowns into cooperation by asking rather than requesting.
+I had another tip I’d offer to preschool parents as a way to convert confrontations or meltdowns into cooperation.
+And that was for parents to simply change from asking to requesting.
 What’s the difference between asking and requesting?
 It’s subtle but huge for parents.
 I’ll illustrate by way of example.

 Problem: Child needs to get into the car

-Parent asks: “Will you want to get into the car now please?”
+Parent asks: “Can you get into the car now please?”